tito-pereira/42_philosophers/README.txt

 - practice the use of mutexes;
 - solving race conditions problems;

+For anyone looking to learn something from my code or simply browsing github for some answers, i created a short object oriented explanation of what i did, in order to help any reader to quickly understand the code:

 -----|  0.0: Description         |-----

+(to be written)

 -----|  1.0: Philosophers        |-----

+(to be written)

 -----|  1.1: Life Cycle          |-----

+(to be written)

 -----|  1.2: Death Cycle         |-----

+(to be written)

 -----| 2.0: Timestamps           |-----